Skip to Main Content

 THE SOLUTION

 Civis Platform is a cloud-based data management platform that makes it easy for nonprofits, advocacy groups, and other mission-driven organizations to import, transform, analyze, and report on their data.
-Platform allows stakeholders throughout the organization to collaborate in a centralized environment to more quickly generate data-driven solutions, and to close the loop on measurement, activation, and attribution.
+Platform allows stakeholders throughout the organization to collaborate in a centralized environment to quickly generate data-driven solutions and to close the loop on measurement, activation, and attribution.

 The environmental nonprofit partnered with Civis to design a data architecture that addresses its operational needs, not its organizational structure, with an emphasis on: